 Another interesting thing about New Haven, despite not being a huge city, is that there is a relatively high proportion of people living here who are young, single, and upwardly-mobile professionals.
 This makes it a good choice for other relocating single professionals.
 Here, these young singles will find many others like themselves, with opportunities for friendships, socializing, romance, and fun.

-One of the nice things about New Haven is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+New Haven is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 A lot of people in New Haven take the bus for their daily commute.
 For the size of the city, the number of people who use public transportation is quite high.
 For many people in New Haven, this fills their need for low-cost transportation.

-The education level of New Haven citizens is very high relative to the national average among all cities (21.84%): 34.88% of adults in New Haven have a bachelor's degree or even advanced degree.
+The citizens of New Haven are very well educated compared to the average community in the nation: 34.88% of adults in New Haven have a bachelor's degree or even advanced degree.

 The per capita income in New Haven in 2018 was $26,429, which is low income relative to Connecticut, and middle income relative to the rest of the US.
 This equates to an annual income of $105,716 for a family of four.
 However, New Haven contains both very wealthy and poor people as well.